foster care adoption

 What is required to become an adoptive parent?

 In order to adopt, you must be 18 years of age or older, financially stable, and in good physical and mental health.
 You may be single, married, divorced or living with a partner.
-You may be of any race, ethnicity, gender, religion or sexual orientation.
+You may be of any race, ethnicity, gender identity or expression, religion or sexual orientation.
 You must be willing for everyone in your home to undergo complete background checks.

 Who are the children waiting for adoption?